moisesosorio/moisesosorio/README.md

 ### Hi there 👋

+Senior Data & Software Engineer with over 10 years of building analytical processes.
+My work experience has built in USA, Spain, Peru and Australia.

 <!--
 **moisesosorio/moisesosorio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.